sul-dlss/dor-services-app/README.md

 1. Implement a Migrator (`app/services/migrators/`).
 See `Migrators::Base` and `Migrators::Exemplar` for the requirements of a Migrator class.
 Migrators should be unit tested.
 2. Perform a dry run: `bin/migrate-cocina Migrators::Exemplar --mode dryrun` and inspect `migrate-cocina.csv` for any errors.
 This is a way to change the cocina and validate the new objects without saving the updated cocina or publishing or versioning.
 3. Perform migration/remediation: `bin/migrate-cocina Migrators::Exemplar --mode migrate` and inspect `migrate-cocina.csv` for any errors.
+Commit mode can be used instead of `migrate` when you only want to migrate existing cocina and not open/close versions or create new versions.
 4. Perform verification: `bin/migrate-cocina Migrators::Exemplar --mode verify` and inspect `migrate-cocina.csv` for any errors.
 (An error here means that an object matching `.migrate?` has been found ... which is presumably NOT desired after migration.)

 Additional notes: